 These bifurcation analyses can inform development of decentralized control strategies for multi-agent systems.
-For example, for adaptation of strategies $k_i$ in collective tracking that derives as above, parameters such as c could be designed to target a desired number of leaders.
-An important step is deriving the relationship between the strategic outcomes and the group-level performance.
-For example, in Fitch and Leonard [2013] optimal leaders are defined in terms of a joint centrality measure of the network graph.
-These kinds of results may prove useful in designing fitness functions such that the emergent locations of the leadership in the network yield optimal group performance.
+For example, for adaptation of strategies k_i in collective tracking that derives as above, parameters such as c could be designed to target a desired number of leaders.
+An important step is deriving the relationship between the strategic outcomes and the group-level performance (e.g., using results on top-down optimal leader selection).
+Then, for example, fitness functions could be shaped so that the emergent locations of the leadership in the network yield optimal group performance.
 Alternatively, the fitness functions could be designed so that agents add or subtract communication links and the network changes structure to best leverage a prescribed set of leaders, for example, vehicles that carry extra sensors (such as cameras) to measure external signals.
 Approaches from distributed optimization (e.g., Nedic and Ozdaglar [2009]) may prove useful in this context.